-Without an established credit history, there’s a chance you could get denied for a secured card, especially if you’re applying for a credit card that’s intended for someone with good or excellent credit.
+Without an established credit history, there’s a chance you could get denied for an unsecured card, especially if you’re applying for a credit card that’s intended for someone with good or excellent credit.

 Students can improve their chances of being approved by applying for a student credit card.
-If you are denied the credit card issuer will send a letter telling you the specific reasons for the denial.
-Once you get that letter, use the information to help you apply for a better-fitted credit card next time.
+If you are denied, the credit card issuer will send a letter telling you the specific reasons for the denial.
+Once you get that letter, use the information to help you apply for a better-suited credit card next time.

 Credit card issuers gather a good amount of personal and confidential information to process your card application.
 For instance, most applications request your social security number and other personal information like your date of birth.
 This allows the credit card issuer to confirm your identity and to check your credit with the credit bureaus—who also identify you by social security number.

 The address you put on your application is where your actual credit card and statements will come.
 Make sure you use a current and accurate address.
 Note that if you use a post office box in your address, it may delay your application processing because the credit card issuer needs to have a physical address for you.

-Credit card issuers are required to ask for income to ensure that applicants can repay what they’ve borrowed.
-If you don’t have enough income, you may have to wait until you get a job or ask a parent or other adult to cosign for you.
+Credit card issuers are required to ask for your income information to ensure that applicants can repay what they’ve borrowed.
+If you don’t have enough income, you may have to wait until you get a job, or ask a parent or other adult to cosign for you.
 Your parents' income doesn't count for a student credit card unless you're on the account with them and have access to their regular deposit or they give you a regular allowance.

-Once you choose the right credit card, many online and phone credit card applications can be processed within seconds instantly, giving you an approval almost instantly.
+Once you choose the right credit card, many online and phone applications can be processed within seconds, giving you an approval almost instantly.
 Sometimes, applications take longer because some human interaction is needed, either to get more information from you or to manually review your application.
 Don't assume you've been denied just because you didn't get an immediate answer.